takeshi4126/weather_music_evo26/README.md

 ## Folders

+- src folder contains the source code files including the Jupyter notebooks.
-- model folder contains the python source code for the ML models.
+- src/model folder contains the python source code for the ML models.
 They are imported by one or more Jupyter notebook files listed above.
+- src/common folder contains some functions shared by multiple Jupyter notebook and model scripts.
+- src/optuna folder contains the scripts to run the model with the Optuna hyper-parameter search framework [4].

 ## References

+[1] UK Met Office: Met Office UK Deterministic (UKV) 2km on a 2-year rolling archive, https://registry.opendata.aws/met-office-uk-deterministic/, last ac-cessed 2025/08/31.
-[1] Y. Wang, M. Chen and X. Li, "Continuous Emotion-Based Image-to-Music Generation," IEEE Transactions on Multimedia, vol. 26, pp. 5670-5679, 2024.
+[2] Y. Wang, M. Chen and X. Li, "Continuous Emotion-Based Image-to-Music Generation," IEEE Transactions on Multimedia, vol. 26, pp. 5670-5679, 2024.
-[2] A. E. Stewart, "Affective Normative Data for English Weather Words," Atmosphere, vol. 11, no. 8, p.
+[3] A. E. Stewart, "Affective Normative Data for English Weather Words," Atmosphere, vol. 11, no. 8, p.
 860, 2020.
+[4] Akiba, T., Sano, S., Yanase, T., Ohta, T., Koyama, M.: Optuna: A Next-generation Hyperparameter Optimization Framework.
+In: KDD ’19: Proceed-ings of the 25th ACM SIGKDD International Conference on Knowledge Dis-covery & Data Mining (2019). https://doi.org/10.1145/3292500.3330701.